 How to merge partitions in Windows Server 2016

-Method 1 – merge partitions with Windows Disk Management
+Method 1 – merge partitions with Disk Management

 Note: although there’s a way to combine partitions in Windows Server 2016 without software, it is not recommended.
 Because Disk Management has many restrictions.
-You must delete a partition and merge disk space to the contiguous volume on the left.
+You must delete a partition in advance and merge Unallocated space to contiguous partition on the left.

 How to merge partitions in Windows Server 2016 without software: